s3rgiosan/remove-projects-in-divi/README.txt

 Join in on our [GitHub repository](https://github.com/vint3creative/remove-projects-in-divi) and read our [contribution](https://github.com/vint3creative/remove-projects-in-divi/blob/master/CONTRIBUTING.md) guidelines.

+= Do you provide email support? =

+We DO NOT provide email support for this plugin.
+If you send us an email asking for support you'll be invited to:
+1. Post the question on the [GitHub repository](https://github.com/vint3creative/remove-projects-in-divi/issues)
+2. Or we can give you a quote on premium email support if you prefer to

 == Changelog ==

+= 1.3.8 =
+* Updated README.

 = 1.3.7 =
 * Added missing dependencies.